The Volunteer State, as Tennessee is often fondly called, is home to more than the nation’s country music capital.

-Smokey Bear Campground offers shady concrete-padded pull-through sites and gravel back-in sites.
+Smoky Bear Campground offers shaded concrete-padded pull-through sites and gravel back-in sites.
 All are full hook-ups with 30 or 50 amp electricity, sewage, and water.
 Campers who prefer cabins have a choice of several sizes from the sleep 2-3 Baby Bear to the 5-person Dancing Bear.

 Cosby Campground is a little-known campsite in a secluded region.
 If you don’t like crowded camping grounds like the Great Smoky Mountains National Park (which attracted over 11 million campers in 2017), then you will undoubtedly love the Cosby Campground.

 Don’t mistake its seclusion for lack of scenic beauty; there is a lot to see and do near the Cosby campsite.